 Why should you care about mirror therapy?
 Well, it could help reduce persistent pain and improve motor skills after stroke or other injury.
-Oh, the power of the mirror.
 Let’s dig into what mirror therapy is and how it can help with stroke rehabilitation.

 How Mirror Therapy Works